Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

     }
     ```

     `ExecuteTrajectories` iterates through the joints to assign a new `xDrive.target` value based on the ROS service response, until the goal trajectories have been reached.
-Based on the pose assignment, this function may call the `Open` or `CloseGripper` methods as is appropriate.
+Based on the pose assignment, this function may call the `OpenGripper` or `CloseGripper` methods as is appropriate.

 1. Return to Unity.
 Select the Publisher GameObject and add the `TrajectoryPlanner` script as a component.